San Diego Zoo Safari Park Guide

 Africa Tram

-The Africa Tram Safari (included with your admission) is the primary exhibit at the Safari Park, and guests ride in the tram cars around the free-range enclosure while the tour guide points out the various species.
+The Africa Tram Safari (included with your admission) is the primary exhibit at the Safari Park, and guests ride around it in tram cars while the tour guide points out the various species.
 The ride also gives visitors a view of many of the field exhibits to visit by foot.
 The tour lasts approximately 20-30 minutes, and the guides are well educated about the various species.

 Insider tip: Plan to do the Africa Tram as soon as you get to the park because there is often a long wait to ride.